 The period of approximately 1850 to 1950 was marked by growing awareness of existing threats to public health from unsanitary conditions, detrimental social conditions, and hazardous work environments.
 For example, a common employment practice in Europe was the use of child labor.
-This era coincided approximately with the industrial revolution and marked the introduction of public health reforms to improve environmental conditions.
+This era coincided approximately with the Industrial Revolution and marked the introduction of public health reforms to improve environmental conditions.
 In 1800, construction began on sewers that served the city of London.
 The British Parliament enacted the Public Health Act in 1848 to promote clean water and control infectious diseases.
 There were major outbreaks of cholera, including an outbreak in New York City in 1849 that killed 5,000 people.

 About the same time, John Snow hypothesized that sewage-contaminated water was associated with cholera and conducted a "natural experiment" to demonstrate the cause of an outbreak in the present Soho district of London.
-John Snow (1813-1858) was an English anesthesiologist who innovated several of the key epidemiologic methods that remain valid tial during the 21st century.
-(More information about Snow's work is provided in Chapter 2.)
+John Snow (1813-1858) was an English anesthesiologist who innovated several of the key epidemiologic methods that remain valid and in use today.
+In Snow's time, the mechanism for the causation of infectious diseases was largely unknown.
+The Dutchman Anton van Leeuwenhoek (1632-1723) had used the microscope to observe microorganisms (bacteria and yeast).
+However, the connection between microorganisms and disease had not yet been ascertained.
+During Snow's time, one of the explanations for infectious diseases such as cholera was the miasmic theory of disease, which alleged that illnesses were caused by clouds of noxious matter.
+Snow rejected the miasmatic theory and showed the connection between polluted water and cholera.
+Because of his pioneering work, Snow is regarded as an icon in the history of public health and continues to be influential during the 21st century.
+(More information about Snow's work is provided in the chapter on environmental epidemiology.)